floppyMike/floppyMike.github.io/_posts/2021-02-15-Importance-of-data.markdown

 Our second algorithm actually uses the values loaded into the cache.
 As such the algorithm becomes ~5x faster.

 ## A Different Example
 The problem is mostly present in code that processes arrays.
-Here is another example which could fit more into your daily programms.
+Here is another example which could fit more into your daily programs.
 {% highlight cpp %}
 struct Vec
 {